-Here’s ESPN’s Bold Prediction For Patriots Vs. Ravens Week 9 Game
+NESN

 “… The Patriots have struggled to run consistently, so the odds are greater that the offense will once again need to rely more on the passing game,” Reiss wrote.

-The NFL suspended him for the first four weeks of the 2019 season, and the Patriots didn’t activate him for Week 5 game.
+The NFL suspended Watson for the first four weeks of the 2019 season, and the Patriots didn’t activate him for Week 5 game.
 The team subsequently released him prior to their Week 6 game before re-signing him the next week.

 Although Watson, 38, has endured a roller-coaster season to date and appeared in just two games, he’s familiar enough with the Patriots environment to focus on one thing: doing his job on any given Sunday.
 Chances are, he’ll reap the benefits of doing so by celebrating a touchdown in the end zone.